desihall02-max/Data_projects_TripleTen/Superstore/README.md

 **Objective:** Determine the optimal timing and location for advertising based on profit per unit sold, ensuring a high Return on Ad Spend (ROAS).

+* **Financial Model:** Based on the assumption that the store should be willing to spend **1/5 of profits** on advertising for this exercise.
 * **Key Deliverables:**
     * Visualization identifying the **3 best combinations of State and Month** for advertising, based on average profit per unit.
-    * A compelling visual argument and calculation for the maximum amount the store should be willing to pay for advertising in those specific windows, based on the principle of spending **1/5 of anticipated profits**.
+    * A compelling visual argument detailing the maximum budget the store would be willing to allocate for advertising in those specific high-return windows.

 ### Part 3: Return Rate Analysis & Operational Review